-To apply, candidates should download the official application and submit a 450 to 500 word essay (about 1 typed page).
+To apply, candidates should download the official application at wcec.org under the Community tab and submit a 450 to 500 word essay (about 1 typed page).
 This will be judged by an independent panel.
 Wood County Electric Cooperative is a not-for-profit electric cooperative that was started in 1938 to serve the needs for rural East Texans.
 There are many different types of cooperatives such as utility cooperatives, banking cooperatives, and farmers’ cooperatives.
 This year’s essay topic is to “Describe what a cooperative is and if you were to start a cooperative today, what kind would it be and what would it offer?”

 Be creative and have fun.

 a Be an area high school student enrolled as a junior or senior.

 a Be a dependent of a WCEC member.